semaphoreP/codeastro/Day1/git_intro/README.md

 And now everything is back to normal.

-## Dealing with Local Changes You Don't Want to Keep
+## Uh Oh, I Don't Want To Keep My Local Changes.
+Undo!!